tylfin/restructedpyjs/README.md

-# restructedPyJS
+# RestructedPyJS

-Javascript Library to convert reStructuredText to HTML using PyScript / WASM
+A JavaScript library that loads PyScript to convert Restructured Text (RST) to HTML.